Traveling to Bahrain on a budget? When I booked my flight from Jordan to Bahrain, my first thought was: “Is backpacking in Bahrain even possible?”

 Bab el-Bahrain Souk

-Bahrain is full of big shopping centers but if you want something more traditional, head to the souk!
+Bahrain is full of large, modern shopping centers but if you want something more traditional, head to the souk!

 Bahrain Fort (Qa’at al-Bahrain)